JLLeitschuh/security-research/bulk-pr-generation/zip-slip/PR_MESSAGE.md

 The problem is that as an open source software security researcher, I (exactly like open source maintainers), I only have so much time in a day.
 I'm able to find vulnerabilities impacting hundreds, or sometimes thousands of open source projects with tools like GitHub Code Search and CodeQL.
 The problem is that my knowledge of vulnerabilities doesn't scale very well.

 Individualized vulnerability disclosure takes time and care.
 It's a long and tedious process, and I have a significant amount of experience with it (I have over 50 CVEs to my name).
-Even tracking down the reporting channel (email, Jira, ect..) can take time and isn't automatable.
-Unfortunately, when facing prblems of this scale, individual reporting doesn't work well either.
+Even tracking down the reporting channel (email, Jira, etc..) can take time and isn't automatable.
+Unfortunately, when facing problems of this scale, individual reporting doesn't work well either.

-Additionally, if I just spam out emails or issues, I'll just overwhelm already over taxed maintainers, I don't want to do this either.
+Additionally, if I just spam out emails or issues, I'll just overwhelm already over-taxed maintainers, I don't want to do this either.

 By creating a pull request, I am aiming to provide maintainers something highly actionable to actually fix the identified vulnerability; a pull request.

 There's a larger discussion on this topic that can be found here:  https://github.com/JLLeitschuh/security-research/discussions/12

-## Opting-Out
+## Opting Out

-If you'd like to opt-out of future automated security vulnerability fixes like this, please consider adding a file called `.github/GH-ROBOTS.txt` to your repository with the line:
+If you'd like to opt out of future automated security vulnerability fixes like this, please consider adding a file called `.github/GH-ROBOTS.txt` to your repository with the line:

 ```